remirror/remirror/readme.md

 With this tiny snippet your editor now supports a really nice ui element.
 And it's all customisable with ordinary `css`.
 No more fighting against yet another `CSS-in-JS` library.

 There's so much more to come and I'm glad you're taking a look.
-I hope I can convince you to stick around.
+I hope `remirror` proves to be everything you need for your next text editor and more.

+This documentation is still a work in progress.
+It is being updated in parallel with the `next` branch and still has many iterations before it can be called ready.

+While reading through this codebase, if you find errors or would like to suggest improvements there are several options.

+- Open an issue in our [github repo](https://github.com/remirror/remirror/issues).
+- [Join our discord server](https://discord.gg/C4cfrMK) and discuss the problem with us.
+- Create a pull request with your proposed improvement by clicking the edit button on the relevant page.
+- Move on, because deadlines are looming and life is too short.

+Whatever you decide I'm happy that you've taken the time to dive into the `remirror` project.

 <br />